We are encouraging contractors, suppliers and stakeholders to propose changes to our standards.

 Challenges received so far

-As of December 2018, we’ve received 31 challenges where contractors, suppliers and other stakeholders tell us they can improve current best practice, and safely reduce the cost of running the railway.
+As of March 2019, we’ve received 37 challenges where contractors, suppliers and other stakeholders tell us they can improve current best practice, and safely reduce the cost of running the railway.
 In addition to the 400 most critical standards we’ve updated already, we’ve opened ourselves up for other standards to be challenged if better ways of maintaining and enhancing the railway can be suggested.
-So far, the challenges received relate to track (10), electrical power (7), buildings & civils (6), quality, safety, health & environment (3), projects (2), Network Rail assurance panel (2), and signalling electrical power (1).
+So far, the challenges received relate to track (11), electrical power (8), buildings & civils (7), quality, safety, health & environment (3), projects (3), Network Rail assurance panel (2), plant (1), signalling (1) and signalling electrical power (1).
 You can download a more technical and detailed list of the standards challenged to date from our downloads for third parties page.

 We are reviewing all challenges received, and will conduct a rigorous impact assessment to make sure safety, performance, compatibility and the environment are not compromised.